 Size in MB>: Changes the size of the guest memory balloon.
 This is the memory allocated by the Oracle VM VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for reuse by other virtual machines.
 This must be specified in megabytes.
-See chapter 4.10.1, Memory Ballooning, page 82. - usbattach<uuid|address> [--capturefile <filename>]

-You can use VBoxManage list usbhost to locate this information.
+See chapter 4.10.1, Memory Ballooning, page 85. - usbattach<uuid|address> [--capturefile <filename>] and usbdetach <uuid|address> [--capturefile <filename>]: Makes host USB devices visible or invisible to the virtual machine on the fly, without the need for creating filters first.
+The USB devices can be specified by UUID (unique identifier) or by address on the host system.
+Use the --capturefile option to specify the absolute path of a file for writing activity logging data. - You can use VBoxManage list usbhost to locate this information. - audioin on: Selects whether capturing audio from the host is enabled or disabled.